adolenc/adolenc.github.io/blog/measurement-conference-timetable.md

 results:
 - more than 90% of wishes were respected
+- pypy worked about 2x faster than cpython, resulting in far larger space being checked
+- stage 1 took about 1 minute to generate, and stage 2 took about 10, but the process had to be repeated multiple times to make the solution as good as possible

+conclusion:
+- a large part of the process is collaborating with organizers
+- the final timetable is never really final, people only realize something is wrong after the timetable is already generated (expect final_final_v2 timetables)
 - in the end, guests anyway use the timetable as a reference, so many pick other lectures to go to

 ideas for alternative approaches: